da21510/avl.github.io/engineering/performance_review.md

 description: Performance Review
 ---

-Performance reviews are done **monthly** in order to correct mistakes fast and reward great contribution.
+1-on-1 performance reviews are done **monthly** in order to correct mistakes fast and reward great contribution.
 Performance review results are averaged over the course of a quarter (3 months) to determine promotion, year-end bonuses, stock options, etc.

 ## Goals